heikkilevanto/beertracker/manual.md

 ### Show pull-down
 This is the main menu, where you can choose what to show under the input form.
 See below.

+### Quick link
+There is a simple "G" that is a quick link to showing the graph (see below).
+When the graph is shown, the link changes to "B" to show the beer board of the current location, or if not known, of my favourite place, Ølbaren.

 ---